lammps/lammps/doc/src/fix_bond_react.rst

 handedness should be enforced.
 The fifth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
-Currently, there are five types of constraints available, as discussed below: 'distance', 'angle', 'dihedral', 'arrhenius', and 'rmsd'.
+Currently, there are six types of constraints available, as discussed below: 'distance', 'angle', 'dihedral', 'arrhenius', 'rmsd', and 'custom'.

 A sample map file is given below: